henrysky/astroNN/docs/source/neuralnets/neural_network.rst

 code in this package.
 Here we will go throught how to create a simple model to do classification with MNIST dataset with one convolutional layer and one fullly connected layer neural network.

-lets create a python script named `custom_models.py` under an arbitrary folder, lets say `~/` which is your home folder, add ``~/custom_models.py`` to astroNN configuration file.
+Lets create a python script named `custom_models.py` under an arbitrary folder, lets say `~/` which is your home folder, add ``~/custom_models.py`` to astroNN configuration file.

 .. code-block:: python